Disappearance of Charlene Downes: Murder trial

-The jury failed to reach a verdict.
-A re-trial was ordered and scheduled for April 2008, but such serious errors in the Lancashire Constabulary's covert-surveillance evidence were identified that the Crown Prosecution Service could offer no case, and the men were released.
-In 2011, Albattikhi was convicted of assault after headbutting an 18-year-old woman.
+The jury deliberated for 49 hours over 11 days, before reporting they had failed to reach a verdict.
+A re-trial was scheduled for April 2008, but serious errors in the Lancashire Constabulary's covert surveillance evidence were raised with the Crown Prosecution Service and the IPCC.
+As a result the Prosecution Service could offer no case, and the men were released.